What is the binary component in LastPass?

 How do I know if I have the binary component installed?

-To determine if the binary component is installed, do the following:
+To determine if the binary component is installed, do the following (instructions will vary based on your navigational view):

 - Click the LastPass icon in your web browser toolbar.